Quickly exit this site by pressing the Escape key Leave this site

 What if you could make a vital difference to Surrey's communities?

-We are currently open for applications for Contact Centre Officers.
+We are currently open for applications to join us as a Contact Centre Officer.
 Apply here.

 When the going gets tough, Contact Centre Officers are there to help.
 Whether it’s taking a report of a missing person, reassuring a victim of burglary or supporting someone in crisis; our Contact Centre Officers play a vital role in helping keep our communities safe, protecting the most vulnerable and preventing harm.